Stocks rally from Hong Kong to Wall Street on reopening hope

 ”Just getting people back to work and businesses open again can improve attitudes and confidence,” he said.

 Hopes that the reopening of economies will eventually lead to a pickup in demand have also very recently helped oil prices pull off the floor.
-A barrel of U.S. oil to be delivered in June rose 19.5% to $24.33 Tuesday, up from a low point of $6.50 set late last month.
+A barrel of U.S. oil to be delivered in June jumped 20.5% to settle at $24.56 Tuesday, up from a low point of $6.50 set late last month.
 It’s still well below the roughly $60 that it cost at the start of the year, after plunging on worries that the collapse in oil demand would lead to topped-out storage tanks.

 “The feeling on the floor is that energy is in a better spot, and while it’s not brilliant,“ the gulf between oil supplies and demand “is starting to shift in a more positive direction,” Chris Weston of Pepperstone said in a report.